Delving into Inter-Image Invariance for Unsupervised Visual Representations: Experiments

-\textbf{Semi-supervised learning.} We perform semi-supervised learning experiments on ImageNet following the experimental setup of~\cite{wu2018unsupervised,misra2020self}.
+\textbf{Setup.} We perform semi-supervised learning on ImageNet following~\cite{wu2018unsupervised,misra2020self}.
 We randomly select 1\% and 10\% subsets of the labeled ImageNet training data in a class-balanced way.
 Then, we fine-tune our models on these two subsets.
+More specifically, we use the 1\% and 10\% ImageNet subsets specified in the official code release of SimCLR~\citep{chen2020simple}.
+For both 1\% and 10\% labeled data, we fine-tune using SGD with a momentum of 0.9 and a batch size of 256 for 20 epochs, with the initial learning rate of backbone set as 0.01 and that of linear classifier as 1.
+The learning rate is decayed by a factor of 5 at 12 and 16 epochs.
+We use a weight decay of $5\times10^{-4}$ for 1\% fine-tuning and $10^{-4}$ for 10\% fine-tuning.
+We report top-5 center-crop accuracy on the official ImageNet validation split.

-We report top-5 accuracy on the official ImageNet validation split as shown in Table~\ref{tab:semi-sup}.
-Again, InterCLR boosts the performance of all tested intra-image invariance learners by clear margins, especially when only 1\% labeled data is available.
-We also observe that BYOL-InterCLR trained for only 200 epochs can achieve comparable results as BYOL trained for 1000 epochs.
-The result of 1\% labeled data even surpasses SwAV trained for 800 epochs, achieving new state-of-the-art performance in this learning setting.
+\textbf{Results.} As shown in Table~\ref{tab:semi-sup}, InterCLR again boosts the performance of all tested intra-image invariance learners by clear margins, especially when only 1\% labeled data is available.
+We also observe that BYOL-InterCLR trained for only 200 epochs can achieve better results than BYOL trained for 1000 epochs.
+The 200-epoch results are even comparable with prior arts trained with a much larger compute.
+With 1000-epoch pre-training, InterCLR further improves the performance, performing on par (1\% labels) or even better (10\% labels) than state-of-the-art results in this more challenging low-data regime.